milalaveo/portfolio/content/projects/lorem/index.md

 ---
-title: "Apelsin / Payment System"
+title: "01 / Apelsin Payment System"
 description: "Introducing mobile payment system, revolutionizing the way you make secure and convenient transactions on the go."
 subtitle: "Sculpted in ZBrush, Retopologized and UVs done in Maya, Textured in Mari, Rendered using Arnold."
 date: 2023-07-16T11:57:01+02:00